gitfishdev/linux-refund/DATA.md

 ## Directory

 Paid refunds (each record has a `tx` field indicating the refund transaction):
-  - `user-refund-not-claimed-paid.json`: computed refund amounts for bidders who did not claim their tokens
+  - `user-refund-not-claimed-paid.json`: full refund for bidders who did not claim their tokens and have sent all their tokens to the admin address (Note: this list is final)
+  - `user-refund-no-sell-paid.json`: full refund for bidders and traders who did not sell their tokens and have sent all their tokens to the admin address (Note: this list will be appended with more users sending tokens to the admin address)

 Unpaid refunds:
-  - `user-refund-claimed-not-sold.json`: computed refund amounts for bidders who claimed their tokens but have not sold them
+  - To be added